ed-syspertec/Virtel/docs/manuals/virtel/Virtel462IG/Installation_Guide.rst

 ::

-  BUFSIZE=n Default=8192
+  BUFSIZE=n Default=32000

 **n** - The size of the largest VTAM message that may pass through VIRTEL.
 Generally this value should not be modified.
-The size is generally 8192.
+The recommended size is 32000.

 .. index::
    pair: Virtel TCT; CHARSET parameter